AviatrixSystems/Docs/HowTos/tgw_csr_migrate.rst

 |tgw_csr_migrate_pattern2|

 5. Remove a Spoke VPC.
 Select one Spoke VPC that has VGW deployed.
 Remove the VPC Transit Network tag.
 This will effectively detach the Spoke VPC from the CSR Transit Network.
 Make sure the above Spoke VPC CIDR route entry has been removed from the Transit Network.
-6. `Attach a Spoke VPC <https://docs.aviatrix.com/HowTos/tgw_build.html#attaching-a-vpc-to-a-tgw>`_ to the corresponding security domain.
+6. `Attach a Spoke VPC <https://docs.aviatrix.com/HowTos/tgw_build.html#attaching-a-vpc-to-a-tgw>`_ to the corresponding network domain.
 7. Repeat steps 5 and step 6 for the remaining Spoke VPCs.
 8. Remove the Transit Hub VGW CSR tag after all Spoke VPCs have been migrated to Aviatrix Transit GW.
 This effectively detaches the VGW from CSR.